blumbear/bot-orga-soir-e/README.md

 ### delete_category
 Deletes the specified category and all of its channels.
 ⚠️ This operation is permanent.
-Note: This function do weird stuff when the category's name contain some space test
+Note: This function do weird stuff when the category's name contain some space
 Utilisation: ```delete_category "category's name"```

 ### create_party